Getting the Most From the Search Committee Process

 An ideal chair is someone who is:

-- A person who has experience in searches that have recruited people of color and women
+• A person who has experience in searches that have recruited a robust and diverse applicant pool

 Search Committee Alternatives